24 February, 2017

 Strong bones enable us to endure a long, healthy and active life.
 By building the right foundation for strong bones early in life, and with careful maintenance, problems such as osteoporosis can be minimized or prevented.

 Osteoporosis is a condition whereby one’s bones become fragile, analogous to porous honeycomb, becoming susceptible to fractures.
 It is a common misconception that osteoporosis is a female disease, as men account for ¼ of those affected.
 Risk factors for osteoporosis include; increasing age, family history of the condition, being post-menopausal, smoking, suffering with chronic disease and some medications.
 Unfortunately, osteoporosis is often not detected until a fracture has occurred, so PREVENTION is the key!
-You can also contact the Houston truck accident lawyer when you find it difficult to manage the situation financially.

 It is essential that from birth, strong and healthy bone development is promoted, continuing throughout childhood, adolescence and ongoing throughout adult life.
 Healthy bones help children reach their maximum height and by the early 20’s, bones reach their maximal strength.
 The stronger the bones are at this age, the less likely they are to weaken and break later in life.
 For adults, the focus is on maintaining bone density and strength, allowing us to live a healthy life and prevent pain and disability caused by poor bone health.